-- 6.3.
-The U.S. import inspection, quarantine, and testing will be accomplished at a USDAoperated animal import center or a USDA-approved privately owned medium security quarantine facility.
-Prior to issuing the import permit, the owner or operator of the private quarantine facility must enter into a cooperative service agreement with APHIS and provide adequate funding to defray the expenses of the quarantine. - 6.4.
-The animals will be quarantined a minimum of 30 days after arrival to the United States, with all tests repeated at least once during the quarantine period. - 6.5.
-Once the animals have arrived at the quarantine facility, they will receive a treatment for internal and external parasites with a product labeled for such use (i.e. ivermectin or similar product). - 6.6.
+- 7.7.
+The animals will be quarantined a minimum of 30 days after arrival to the United States, with all tests repeated at least once during the quarantine period. - 7.8.
+Once the animals have arrived at the quarantine facility, they will receive a treatment for internal and external parasites with a product labeled for such use (i.e., ivermectin or similar product). - 7.9.
+Post import testing for TB (at least 60 days following the previous testing), and brucellosis will be conducted while the animals are in quarantine.
 Various other tests or treatments may be required when the Deputy Administrator, VS, determines that such tests or treatments are necessary.
 If all test results are negative and no other infectious and communicable disease conditions become evident during the quarantine period, VS will issue a VS Form 17-30 (Report of Animals, Poultry, or Eggs Offered for Importation) and the animals will be released to the importer.